Minnek-Digital-Studio/frontend-dev-recruitment-test/README.md

 ### Task 1

-From the following array reverse it but keep the special characters in the same position.
+From the following array, reverse it, but keep the special characters in the same position.

 ```
 [n,2,&,a,l,9,$,q,47,i,a,j,b,z,%,8]